 Many organisations and developers will often argue that if a system has a clean and obvious design, then it will need less documentation.
 Often in the mistaken belief that if there is a need for extensive documentation, then this is a red flag that the design isn’t quite right.

 Many organisations combat this by implementing Agile methodologies which the mistakenly proclaim, there is no need for documenation because value 2 of the 4 values of the agile manifesto state:

 Which is often preceded by stating that principle 1 also states :

 Individuals and Interactions Over Processes and Tools

 This is often exactly the point when dependencies and obscurity creep into code bases, because what is almost always omitted from the code and is not always easy to decipher from reading the code, is the Intent, Reasoning and Objectives.

 Dependencies and Obscurity account for the three manifestations of complexity.
 Dependencies lead to change amplification and high cognitive load.
 Obscurity creates unknown unknowns, contributing to cognitive load.
-If we can find design techniques that minimize dependencies and obscurity we coule reduce complexity of software.
+If we can find design techniques that minimise dependencies and obscurity we could reduce complexity of software.

 Iterative Incremental Complexity

 Complexity doesn’t just happen, like one sudden keyboard stroke, it accumulates gradually.
 A single dependency or slight obscurity by itself is unlikely to significantly impact the maintainability of a software system.